 - Labrador retrievers,

 - Miniature Schnauzers.

-Are also less likely than male dogs in all breeds.
-Remember, just because these breeds are more likely to get it doesn’t mean another breed cannot get muscular dystrophy.
-However, if you do purchase any of these breeds from a breeder the best thing you can do is get a full family history to know if your dog is at risk.
+They are also less likely than male dogs in all breeds.
+Just because these breeds are more likely to get it doesn’t mean another species cannot get muscular dystrophy.
+However, if you purchase any of these breeds from a breeder, the best thing you can do is get a complete family history to know if your dog is at risk.